Year 11

 Assessment

 Half termly in-house assessments comprising end-of-module class assessments, combined with peer, self and additional teacher assessments.
 Year 10 summer examinations.
+There will be increasing opportunities for assessment practice in the lead up to examinations.

 Food Technology